marco262/my_wiki/data/dnd/class/arcana-domain.md

 ||9th||[[[spell:planar binding]]], [[[spell:teleportation circle]]]||

 ## Arcane Initiate
-When you choose this domain at 1st level, you gain proficiency in the Arcana skill, and you gain two cantrips of your choice from the [[[class-spell-list:wizard-spells|Wizard Spell List]]].
+When you choose this domain at 1st level, you gain proficiency in the Arcana skill, and you gain two cantrips of your choice from the [wizard spell list](/dnd/class_spell_list/wizard/true).
 For you, these cantrips count as cleric cantrips.

 ## Channel Divinity: Arcane Abjuration
 Starting at 2nd level, you can use your Channel Divinity to abjure otherworldly creatures.
 As an action, you present your holy symbol and one celestial, elemental, fey, or fiend of your choice with 30 feet of you must make a Wisdom saving throw, provided it can see or hear you.
 If the creature fails its saving throw, it is turned for 1 minute or until it takes any damage.